-- Alignment Status R/O field, indicating that the ODU is currently in Alignment mode (by configuration or by inserting DVM probes). - Alignment Probe (EH-600T systems only) when checked, the ODU will use the Alignment Cap Screw status as alignment indication: when removing the screw, the ODU will switch to Alignment.
+- Alignment Status R/O field, indicating that the ODU is currently in Alignment mode (by configuration or by inserting DVM probes). - Alignment Probe (old EH-600T, HW rev A0, B0, C0 systems only) when checked, the ODU will use the Alignment Cap Screw status as alignment indication: when removing the screw, the ODU will switch to Alignment.